Mona Lisa Lost Her Smile

 "Mona Lisa Lost Her Smile" is a song written by Johnny Cunningham and recorded by David Allan Coe.
 It was the first single from Coe's 1984 album Just Divorced, and was released to radio in early 1984.
-The song is Coe's highest-charting single, with a peak of number two on the U.S. country music charts.
+The song is Coe's highest-charting single, with a peak of number two on the U.S. country music chart, behind "I Got Mexico" by Eddy Raven.

 Content

 The song is a mid-tempo ballad about a young blonde girl, featuring allusions to the iconic Da Vinci painting.

 Critical reception

-Thom Jurek of Allmusic described the song favorably in his review, saying that "[t]he layered strings and organ work are slick, but they add such warmth and depth in contrast to Coe's voice that it works to devastating effect."
+Thom Jurek of AllMusic described the song favorably in his review, saying that "[t]he layered strings and organ work are slick, but they add such warmth and depth in contrast to Coe's voice that it works to devastating effect."

 Chart performance

-The song spent twenty-two weeks on the Billboard country singles charts, reaching a peak of number two and accounting for Coe's highest peak there.
-In Canada, it reached Number One on the RPM Country Tracks charts dated for June 30, 1984.
+The song spent twenty-two weeks on the Billboard country singles chart, reaching a peak of number two and accounting for Coe's highest peak there.
+In Canada, it reached number one on the RPM Country Tracks chart dated for June 30, 1984.